Extra Login Security with Duo

 Help safeguard student success by securing your account with Duo today.

-We all sometimes have trouble coming up with and remembering secure passwords.
-Duo is a multi-factor authentication app that helps make your account more secure by making it more difficult for anyone but you to access it, even if they have guessed your unique, random, secret password ("Winter2020!").
-Duo sends a notification to your device (such as your smartphone) to confirm your identity after you enter your username and password.
+All of us are bad at coming up with and remembering secure passwords.
+Duo is a multi-factor authentication app that enhances the security of your account by making it more difficult for anyone but you to access your account, even if they have guessed your unique, random, secret password ("Winter2021!").
+Duo works by sending a notification to your device (such as your smartphone) to confirm your identity after you enter your username and password.

 How to Get and Use Duo: Enroll a Device

-Setting up a smartphone or other personal device to use Duo to verify your identity is quick:
+Setting up a smartphone or other personal device to start using Duo to verify your identity is quick:

 - Go to duo.cpcc.edu and select “Start Setup.”